Call us 203-307-5500

 Toddlers during nap and quiet time at a daycare classroom with natural light and cozy rest mats

-When Do Toddlers Stop Napping?
-An Educator’s Guide to Nap Transitions
+When Do Kids Stop Napping?
+A Parent’s Complete Guide

 Understanding when toddlers stop napping is one of the most common concerns we hear from parents at Strong Start.
 A child who once fell asleep within minutes at noon is suddenly wide-eyed, chatty, and completely uninterested in resting.
 It is tempting to assume the naps are over, but rushing this change can lead to overtired meltdowns, bedtime battles, and weeks of frustration.